mazhuowen/LeetCode/数学/#829 Consecutive Numbers Sum.md

 [toc]

-Given a positive integer N, how many ways can we write it as a sum of consecutive positive integers?
+Given a positive integer $N$, how many ways can we write it as a sum of consecutive positive integers?